 To manage brand identity, organizations should invest in a brand management system that helps them stay consistent while still having the flexibility and the speed necessary to succeed in today's market.
 Components of this system might include a style guide, brand management software, and employee training.

-So what is brand identity design?
+So what is brand identity design, and how do you create a brand identity?

 Basically, it's brand identity applied.
 Brand identity design is the actual process of creating the logo, color palette, typography, etc.